 Staff are responsible for the security and care of any technology equipment provided to them (i.e. laptops, iPads, clickers, document cameras, etc.).
 Staff will sign an Equipment Loan Agreement for use of all technology items and will be responsible for a specified amount of money if the item is damaged or lost while in their possession.
-Never shut your laptop cover and transport it to another place in the building without POWERING DOWN or making sure your power options are set to "Sleep Mode" anytime you close the lid.
-If you move your computer and it is not "asleep" or "powered down", the hard drive is still spinning and you could damage the hard drive and lose EVERYTHING on your computer!
 NEVER place anything heavy on top of your laptop!
 Also, NEVER leave your laptop or iPad in your car during extreme temperatures-either hot or cold.
 This can cause severe damage to the device.
 Finally, always keep technology equipment in a secure location to prevent theft or loss.